-A variety of careers requiring different types of skills and training are available within the water and wastewater field.
+A variety of careers requiring different types of training are available within the water and wastewater field.
 Water jobs include: hydrologist, water resource specialist, water resources engineer, water/wastewater treatment operator, water distribution operator, water chemist, laboratory technician, industrial pretreatment coordinator, plant foreman, public works director, and water services technician.

 Water technology can be a long term career starting right out of high school or college, or one that can be entered into later for people changing careers.
 According to WorkForWater.org, “From high school graduates, to PhDs, to veterans, no matter your background, there is opportunity for everyone to join the water workforce.”